byronqi/EulerCalculator-Internship/README.md

 ### Files
 `euler.h` - header file for `euler.cpp`.\
 `euler.cpp` - code for the calculator.\
-`eulerTester.cpp` - test program that outputs all variables that are in relation to calculating
+`eulerTester.cpp` - test program that outputs all variables that are in relation to calculating the Euler number.
 ***
+### Functions